 Employees are not allowed to work during the period for which compensation is requested.
 In addition, 5 days of vacation or time of in lieu for overtime work or 5 days without salary are deducted for each employee.

-The regulation is to apply for the period from March 9, 2020 to June 9, 2020.
-A corresponding draft law should be adopted on March 24, 2020 in the Danish parliament.
-Starting week 13, it should be possible to apply for salary compensation via the online portal www.virk.dk.
+The regulation is to apply for the period from March 9, 2020 to June 8, 2020.
+Starting the 25 March, 2020 it will be possible to apply for salary compensation via the online portal www.virk.dk.